indykiss/DataStructures-Algos/Leetcode/FB/To_do.md

 ## Great momentum.
 Keep going!!
 1.5 weeks of this and I'll be done!
 ## Leave the last 2-3 challenges alone so I can go back and review them in Nov.

-## Thurs: Work on Fast & Slow pointers!!!
-Only do 5-6 total!!
+## Fri: Merge intervals!
+Six algos total!
+Don't do more than 6.

 - Begin grokking patterns
 - ONLY do the easys and a couple mediums